Tharwa, Australian Capital Territory: Geology

 Tharwa is in a different geological structural unit than the rest of Canberra, being on the Cotter Horst.
 The village itself is built on Tharwa Adamellite.
 This adamellite is coarsely foliated and contains biotite mica.
 It has been dated at 423 ±6 million years old.
 This places it in the upper Silurian age.

 The outcrop area is extended to the north north west to Freshford, and includes Castle Hill.
 It goes as far to the west as Sawyer's Gully.
 To the south it goes close to Angle Crossing, and on the east side is bounded by the Murrumbidgee Fault.
 The Tharwa Adamellite is part of the Murrumbidgee Batholith.

 The latitude and longitude of Tharwa is 35°31'00S 149°04'00E.
-The geoid is 19.356 meters above the theoretical ellipsoid shape of the earth at Tharwa.
+The geoid is 19.356 metres above the theoretical ellipsoid shape of the earth at Tharwa.
 The astronomical measurement of the position on the Earth's surface is only very slightly distorted by a non-vertical gravitational field 0.3" to north and 0.6" to the west.